About Menominee County

 - Requesters should specify the date range and subject of interest when seeking arrest records.

 Inmate information may be obtained by contacting the jail directly during business hours, though online inmate lookup capabilities may be limited compared to larger Michigan counties.
-Municipal law enforcement in Menominee County includes the Menominee Police Department, which serves the city of Menominee, and departments in smaller incorporated communities.
+Municipal law enforcement in Menominee County includes Menominee County Police Department, which serves the city of Menominee, and departments in smaller incorporated communities.
 Arrest records and booking information are public records under Michigan's Freedom of Information Act (FOIA), codified at MCL 15.231 et seq.

 Criminal, Arrest & Jail Records